pyrrho314/go9/README.md

 ## Windows Support

-Windows support is not complete, though `go9 add xyz` add and `go xyz` have been made to work, there are other oddities, commands probably do not work, environment export doesn't work, due to some assumptions about unix filenames.
+Windows support is not complete, though `go9 add xyz` add and `go xyz` have been made to work.
+Save run commands and run work.
+But mostly it's untested still, and there are at least some other oddities, i.e. environment export doesn't work, due to some assumptions about unix filenames.
+This will effect other planned enhancements.